espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

     Each network interface needs to be initialized separately, so if you would like to use multiple interfaces, you would have to run steps ``2)`` to ``5)`` for every interface.
 Set ``1)`` should be performed only once.

-Creating and configuring the interface and attaching the communication driver to it (steps ``2)``, ``3)`` and ``4)``) is described in :ref:`create_esp_netif`.
+Creating and configuring the interface and attaching the network interface driver to it (steps ``2)``, ``3)`` and ``4)``) is described in :ref:`create_esp_netif`.
 Using the ESP-NETIF event handlers (step ``5)``) is described in :ref:`esp-netif-ip-events`.

 .. _create_esp_netif:

-Common network interfaces
+Common Network Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As the initialization of network interfaces could be quite complex, ESP-NETIF provides some convenient methods of creating the most common onc, such as Wi-Fi and Ethernet.
+As the initialization of network interfaces could be quite complex, ESP-NETIF provides some convenient methods of creating the most common ones, such as Wi-Fi and Ethernet.

 Please refer to the following example to understand the initialization process of the default interface: